thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `WDOC_MAX_PDF_LOADER_TIMEOUT`
     * Number of seconds to wait for each pdf loader before giving up this loader.
+    Note that it probably makes PDF parsing substantially SLOWER.
     Default is `5` minutes.
     Disabled when using `--file_loader_parallel_backend=threading` as python does not allow it.
     Also disabled if <= 0.